Alfred Teves: An end to the good times

 In 1928, for the first time, the German auto industry produced more than 100,000 passenger cars.
 It would be another six years before that level of output would be exceeded.
-The Wall Street Crash of 1929 was followed by a return to acute economic austerity and a collapse in consumer demand, as unemployment peaked in 1932 at well above five million.
+The Wall Street crash of 1929 was followed by a return to acute economic austerity and a collapse in consumer demand during the Great Depression, as unemployment peaked in 1932 at well above five million.
 The auto-industry was particularly badly hit.
 Brennabor, which is believed to have been Germany's largest auto-producer in the middle 1920s, saw its business collapse at the end of the decade and would never return to volume production.
 The Teves industrial empire emerged from the economic carnage relatively unscathed, and Alfred Teves himself by this time enjoyed a reputation for a singular combination of entrepreneurial flair and prescience which he would retain through the difficult years that followed.

 Meanwhile, German politics became increasingly polarised, and by the early 1930s the polarisation was spilling onto the streets, while the growing strength of the two principal extremist parties in parliament led to that institution becoming deadlocked as the Communists and the National Socialists refused to enter into coalition either with each other or with any of the more moderate parties.
 In January 1933 the Hitler government took power and lost little time in transforming Germany into a one-party dictatorship.
 Teves had never shown any appetite for political involvement; but like all Germany's industrial leaders he would come under growing pressure to throw in his lot with the government during the twelve Hitler years.
 During 1933 it became clear very quickly that the shrill antisemitism that had featured prominently in the utterances of populist street politicians from before the start of the 1930s had become a core underpinning of government strategy.
-Many Germans - including Jewish Germans - during the early years of National Socialism, were unable to believe the extent to which Jews would be persecuted and killed under the Hitler government.
+Many Germans – including Jewish Germans – during the early years of National Socialism, were unable to believe the extent to which Jews would be persecuted and killed under the Hitler government.
 These included the brilliant engineer Nathan Sally Stern (1879 – 1975) who had been at the side of Alfred Teves for twenty years.
 Stern was forced to leave the company in July 1936, but continued to receive consultancy fees and agency commissions from Teves while he arranged his emigration to England.
 According to at least one source there were many other Jews whom Teves helped to conceal or, using his international contacts, to escape to Hungary or to the Netherlands or to Belgium as the situation in Germany deteriorated.
 Surviving details of what this involved are nevertheless sparse.